andrew-codes/vscode-snippets/packages/cypress-snippets/about.md

-# VS Code Jest Snippets
+# VS Code Cypress Snippets

 This extension contains [Cypress](https://cypress.io/) code snippets used by Andrew Smith.
 Work in Progress.